Boston343/Keeper/README.md

 # Keeper

 Simple note taking application developed while learning React.
+Based on the Google Keep app.

 You can view the website here: [https://keeper-reap3r.netlify.app/](https://keeper-reap3r.netlify.app/)

 Currently this forget any notes you make upon refreshing the website.
 Later I might implement note storage within MongoDB, using a login.